Customers often like to visit us at the factory, so here is some guidance to help you plan and have a smoother visit to Agilian from Hong Kong.

 Agilian in Dongguan

-Tuesdays and Thursdays are preferred for customer visits at Agilian in Dongguan and visits are always by appointment only.
+Customers are welcome to visit Agilian in Dongguan during most weekdays, but please note that visits are always by appointment only.

 Please contact us in advance to arrange your visit.